🔍 공개 퀴즈 검색

 1. Cell division stops

-2. Cancer spreads to other tissues ✓
+2. Cancer spreads to tissues ✓

 3. Cancer cured